hrrytech92/hrrytech92/README.md

     <img src="https://media.giphy.com/media/dWesBcTLavkZuG35MI/giphy.gif" width="600" height="300"  />

-      I😄 possess extensive and rich knowledge of all software such as Website application and more for over 10 years.
+      I😄 possess extensive and rich knowledge of all software such as Website applications and more for over 10 years.

       I have worked on numerous projects from concept to completion.
-Leads all stages of various technical projects, computer programming and business financ experience.
+Leads all stages of various technical projects, computer programming and business finance experience.

       Work with the Agile/Scrum methodology and have experience with the following tools JIRA, Trello and GitHub.